Algorithmic-Bitcoin/abtc-miner-electron/README.md

-# abtc-miner
+# abtc-miner-electron
-A miner for ABTC.
+A desktop miner for ABTC.

 It's a free chance for everyone to join the mining party of Bitcoin on Ethereum.